linux-club-umd/presentations/licensing/slides.md

 ## I care about sharing improvements

-> Copyleft licenses lets people do almost anything they want with your project, /except/ distributing closed source versions. [@ChooseALicense]
+> Copyleft licenses lets people do almost anything they want with your project, **except** distributing closed source versions. [@ChooseALicense]

 - Changes must be redistributed with a copyleft license and with source code
 - Some copyleft licenses (GPL) may be incompatible with proprietary code
+  - GPL extends to linking libraries in compiled code
   <!--  TODO: Confirm with source.
 Elaborate or clarify. -->
-  - LGPL probably doesn't have these problems
-- Easier to retain control and share improvements
+  - LGPL projects can be linked to proprietary code

 ## Examples